-According to research, dropouts face more economic difficulties due to a lack of college qualifications, connections, and professional life experiences.
+Research shows dropouts face more economic difficulties due to a lack of college qualifications, connections, and professional life experiences.

-- Approximately 24% of first-time, undergraduate first-year students dropped out between 2019 and 2020.
+- Approximately 24% of first-time undergraduate first-year students dropped out between 2019 and 2020.

 - 31.6% of the students who enrolled in 2015 were no longer enrolled in 2021 and had not yet earned a degree.